 - Seek out salty or sugary, refined foods as quick energy hits.

-- Younger women may experience quite marked PMS discomfort & mood disturbance.
+- Younger women may experience quite marked PMS discomfort or mood disturbance.

-Simple sugars, alcohol, processed white flour are some dietary issues that erode Cortisol levels.
-Elevated Insulin levels – as found in some metabolic conditions – suppress Cortisol due to the ‘antagonist’ effect of Insulin on Cortisol.
+Simple sugars, alcohol and processed white flour are known to erode Cortisol levels.
+Elevated Insulin levels suppress Cortisol due to the antagonist effect of Insulin on Cortisol.